Spinning and Weaving Week

 Sponsorship Opportunities

 We understand that the dollars you spend need to bring the maximum benefit to your company.
-Corporate sponsors are offered exclusive benefits and services based on their level of contribution.
-Our packages are carefully structured at each level to provide the maximum visibility and the greatest mutual benefit but can be tailored to meet your organization’s philanthropic or marketing objectives.
-For more information, please call (678) 730-0010 or email HGA@WeaveSpinDye.org.
+Sponsors are offered exclusive benefits and services based on their level of contribution.
+These packages are carefully structured at each level to provide the maximum visibility and the greatest mutual benefit but can be tailored to meet your organization’s philanthropic or marketing objectives.
+For more information, please call (470) 893-0556 or email HGA@WeaveSpinDye.org.

 All Spinning & Weaving Week Sponsors will receive the following recognition in addition to the items listed in the packages: